Thursday, February 4, 2021

 And here is a shot lookng up at the front of the building.

 I had reserved a special place, right on the aisle, for the Robertsdale engine house on my EBT railroad, but the information I had to go one was pretty sparse.
-Then I discovered that the FEBT Company Store had a complete set of drawings of the engine house based on field data taken in 1973 by William J. Karl, when the building was still standing.
-I ordered the complete set of 7 drawings in HO scale.
+Then a friend and fellow EBT modeler shared a set of plans made in 1973 by William J. Karl, when the building was still standing.
 What a find!
-The drawings showed all sides of the structure, plus the interior, roof trusses, the works!
+The drawings showed all sides of the structure, as well as the interior, roof trusses, the works!

 I decided to model the engine house using scribed board and batten siding -- which I happened to have a lot of in my stash of modeling supplies.
 The drawings specified that the roof was made of wood shake shingles, so for the sake of realism I purchased several sheets of laser cut cedar shake shingles from B.E.S.T. modeling supplies.
 By Christmas 2020 I was ready to start work.
 During the week between Christmas and New Year's Day I cut all the sides and punched out holes for the windows and doors.
 I ordered several sets of Tichy 6/6 frame windows 36" wide by 64" high, item TTG8024, which were just about the exact size of the engine house windows.
 After cutting out the sides, I spray painted the exterior with red primer from the local Home Depot.
 I installed the windows, and began to assemble the building, which measures out to about 100 feet long incluiding the rear extension.
 In the next post I will continue with how I constructed the roof trusses, foundation, and interior.